-Kennametal Stellite is a global provider of solutions to wear, heat and corrosion problem and is a world-class manufacturer of alloy based material and components.
-These consumables come in the form of rod, wires, powder and electrode and can be custom engineered to meet individual customer needs.
+Kennametal Stellite is a global Solution provider for Wear resistance Applications.
+This range of hard facing alloys manufactured provides wear resistance to heat, friction and corrosion.
+Kinnemetal satellite is a renowned world-class manufacturer of wear resistance consumables in the form of rod, wires, powder and electrodes and can be custom engineered to meet individual customer needs.

 Kennametal Stellite offers its proven heat, wear, and corrosion experience and customized solutions to a broad range of industries, including: Aerospace , Oil & Gas, Automotive, Power Generation, Steel, Timber , Glass, Forging and Dental

 The cobalt-based Stellite™ alloys are our most wellknown and successful hardfacing alloys, with the best “all-round” properties.
 They combine excellent mechanical wear resistance, especially at high temperatures, with very good corrosion resistance.
 The Stellite™ alloys are mostly cobalt based with additions of Cr, C, W, and/or Mo.
 They are resistant to cavitation, corrosion, erosion, abrasion, and galling.
 The lower carbon alloys are generally recommended for cavitation, sliding wear, or moderate galling.
 Hence this range of stellite Hardfacing alloys gives excellent wear resistance to all wear factors.